ad Dei GloriamMinistries

 General Info

 Letters were a very popular mode of communication in the first century.
 Including Revelation, twenty two letters (or epistles) were canonized in the NT.
 Of these, thirteen were penned by the Apostle Paul.
 Some scholars believe that Paul also wrote the letter to the Hebrews (see “Author and Date” below for our opinion).
-The Pauline Epistles are typically subdivided into the church letters (Romans, 1-2 Corinthians, Galatians, Ephesians, Colossians and 1-2 Thessalonians), the pastoral letters (1-2 Timothy and Titus), and the individual letter to Philemon.
+The Pauline Epistles are typically subdivided into the church letters (Romans, 1-2 Corinthians, Galatians, Ephesians, Colossians and 1-2 Thessalonians), the pastoral letters aka general epistles (1-2 Timothy and Titus), and the individual letter to Philemon.
 These epistles were an extended part of Paul’s ministry, reaching not only the original recipient, but others as they were circulated among other churches, then ultimately to all readers of the Holy Scriptures throughout history.
+They were gathered together early in the second century AD, and were included in the lists of “accepted” books by many of the second and third century AD church fathers such as Clement of Rome, Polycarp, Justin Martyr, Clement of Alexander, Tertullian, and more before being “officially” canonized at the Council of Carthage in AD 397.

 Paul was a brilliant scholar with an extensive knowledge of the Hebrew Scriptures (our Old Testament).
 The other apostles considered his letters to be of the same authority (2Pe 3:15-16).
 Under the inspiration of the Holy Spirit, his thoughts were often so profound that the current language could not fully express his intended meaning.
 Thus, he frequently combined existing words or derived others to form new expressions that would become standard terminology.